viperproject/boogie-proofgen/README.md

 phase is correct under the assumption of the VC.
 That is, we support all the transformation listed above except those listed in points 1 and 2.

+**Note: points 1 and 2 are also handled on [a separate branch](https://github.com/viperproject/boogie-proofgen/tree/cfg_optimizations) that has not yet been merged into this default branch.**

 ## Modifications to the VC
 We change the VC that Boogie generates in the following ways:
 1. We do not generate any axioms about built-in types that we do not support.